Maximophone/KnowledgeBot/chunk_visualizer/README.md

    - Toggle "Show Metadata" to show/hide chunk metadata
    - Toggle "Highlight Chunks" to enable/disable visual chunk highlighting

+### Vector Search

+The application includes a semantic search feature that uses the vector embeddings:

+1. Navigate to the Search page
+2. Enter your search query
+3. (Optional) Adjust advanced options:
+   - Number of results to return
+   - Similarity metric (Cosine, Euclidean, Dot Product)
+   - Embedding model
+4. View semantically relevant results from across all documents

 ## How It Works

 The application connects directly to the SQLite database used by the vector database system.
 It queries:

 1. The `documents` table to show all available documents
 2. The `chunks` table to retrieve chunks for a selected document
+3. The `embeddings` table for vector search functionality
-3. Metadata is parsed from JSON stored in the database
+4. Metadata is parsed from JSON stored in the database

+## Architecture

+- **Flask Backend**: Handles routing and database queries
+- **Bootstrap Frontend**: Provides responsive UI components
+- **Dynamic Import**: Special handling to properly import the vector_db module
+- **Vector Search**: Integrates with the vector_db module for semantic search

 ## Customization

-You can customize the appearance by modifying the CSS styles in `templates/base.html` and `templates/document.html`.
+You can customize the appearance by modifying the CSS styles in `templates/base.html`, `templates/document.html`, and `templates/search.html`.

 ## License